 Health tech isn't just hospital software and fitness trackers.
 It's understanding patterns in how we work, sleep, move, and live.
 It's building systems that help people make better decisions about their wellbeing — physical, cognitive, and behavioural.

 Your mission: Create tools that analyse, predict, support, or improve human health and wellbeing — however you interpret that.
+How you build it is up to you.

 What We Expect